awslabs/multi-agent-orchestrator/docs/src/content/docs/agents/examples/ollama-agent.md

 description: A guide to creating a Ollama agent and integrate it into the Multi-Agent Orchestrator System.
 ---

-Welcome to the Ollama Agent guide!
 This example will walk you through creating an Ollama agent and integrating it into your Multi-Agent Orchestrator System.
 Let's dive in!

 ## 📚Prerequisites: